yiffyrusdev/sabry/README.md

 > SASS support inside of rust files is experimental.
 If you do want to use SASS tabbed syntax - consider to use files path instead of sass-in-rust option.

+> With *nightly* feature flag if using the relative path like `scssy!(module "./module.scss")` you'll get false-positive error even if file exists.
+Also you won't get autocompletion and rust-analyzer will complain on `module!` macro.
+WIP.

 ### Scoping with `styly!`

 The `styly!` macro is available with *procmacro* feature flag which is enabled by default.